timm/dot/README.md

 container, I can download this Makefile, do the following, then in just a few minutes I can  up and running in my kinda envrionment:

-- tmux, vim8, some nice bashrc tricks, etc;
+- tmux, vim8, some nice bashrc and git tricks, etc;
 - some standard packages installed: apsell, bat, ctags, htop, mc, ncdu, pycco, ranger, tmux, tree, vim8, wget, etc.
 - my favorite languages installed: clisp, gnuplot, gnu-smalltalk,